KoalaBR/spotlight/readme.md

 English and german are supported translations.
 Depending on the system locale either german (locale starts with "de_") or english (anything else) will be setup.

 QLocale::system() is used to identify the locale.
 This routine seems to look for either `LC_MESSAGES` or `LANG` to setup the locale (Linux).

+# Additional licenses

+This program uses [curl](https://curl.haxx.se) which uses the [MIT License](https://curl.haxx.se/docs/copyright.html).

+This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](http://www.openssl.org/).
+For the complete text of the license please see `LICENSE.openssl`.